Milly shows her mother the scant swish of white inside the bucket. ‘Daisy’s milk has stopped,’ she says.

 ‘There you are, Mum,’ says Milly, eyes wet with relief.
 ‘There you are.’

 In 2013, Paradise won the Nilumbik Shire section of the Alan Marshall Short Story competition.
-Arnold Zable was the judge, and I couldn’t be more thrilled that he chose Paradise.
+With Arnold Zable as the judge, I couldn’t be more thrilled.
 From his report: “This is a moving and harrowing story.
 It is fierce and uncompromising in depicting the rage of the father, the sagging spirit, and encroaching madness of the mother, and the confusion and compassion of the 12-year-old Milly who has to mature long before her time.
 It is also a poignant tale of lost dreams, and the frustration and irrational rage that it unleashes.
 Daisy, the cow, her brutal treatment, juxtaposed with the mature kindness of Milly, is both shocking, and poignant.
 This is tale about disillusion, its terrifying effects, but also the glimmer of hope disillusion paradoxically presents in the way in which Milly confronts it.
-The moving, yet realistically portrayed of mother-daughter relationship is the thread that holds this tale together.”
+The moving, yet realistically portrayed of mother-daughter relationship is the thread that holds this tale together” 2013_AMSSA_Judging_Report_Arnold_Zable

-Subsequently, Paradise was selected for inclusion in Award Winning Australian Writing 2014: The best winning writing from short story and poetry competitions nationally.
+Paradise was also selected for inclusion in Award Winning Australian Writing 2014: The best winning writing from short story and poetry competitions nationally.